top of page

 • a men’s leadership gathering

 Despite logistical challenges and security concerns, one truth stands out clearly: God is moving in Pakistan.
+When you’re on a mission, you learn quickly—expect your plans to change.

 Those wishing to follow daily updates from the field can do so at: facebook.com/jackstoutsr